ohmez/storefrontcli/README.md

 Here I built a database, and established a connection to it through node.
 The database holds inventory and the node application allows you to view and purchase them.
 Use of this requires node and `npm install` after cloning, the JSON packet will pull the needed dependencies.
+Then run the sql query in sql Workbench to establishes the database.

+Finally open node to the root directory of the clone and run `node welcome`.

 ## Index
 [Process](#Process)